-- A negotiated agreement between the ICGP and the sponsor, where the ICGP receives funds, goods or services from the sponsor - The ICGP providing the sponsor with publicity, services or other benefits in return for the funds, goods or services received - Part of a planned approach by the ICGP, not an ad hoc donation or gift of funds, goods or services by an enterprise
+- A negotiated agreement between the ICGP and the sponsor, where the ICGP receives funds, goods or services from the sponsor in the form of an unrestricted grant - The ICGP providing the sponsor with publicity, services or other benefits in return for the funds, goods or services received - Part of a planned approach by the ICGP, not an ad hoc donation or gift of funds, goods or services by an enterprise.

-A sponsorship agreement is a written document produced by the ICGP outlining:
+A sponsorship agreement is a written and signed document produced by the ICGP outlining:

-- The funds, goods or services the sponsor agrees to provide - The publicity, services or benefits the ICGP agrees to provide - The length of time the sponsorship is valid and review periods - Any terms and conditions of the sponsorship
+- The funds, goods or services the sponsor agrees to provide - The publicity, services or benefits the ICGP agrees to provide - The length of time the sponsorship is valid and review periods - Any terms and conditions of the sponsorship.

-A sponsorship proposal is targeted documentation sent to sponsors and potential sponsors and includes:
+A sponsorship proposal is targeted documentation sent or approaches made to sponsors and potential sponsors and includes:

-- Information about the proposed sponsored ICGP CPD activity as relevant including:

-- o Purpose of the activity

-- o Members likely to attend the activity

-- Location of the activity

-- o Guests/speakers of interest at the activity

-- Outline of the activity

-- o Benefits of sponsoring the activity

-- The sponsorship monies (or value of goods or services) being sought, and the publicity, services or benefits the College agrees to provide to the sponsor.

-- o Information about the ICGP, where applicable

-- o A confirmation of sponsorship form
+- Information about the proposed sponsored ICGP CPD activity as relevant including: - Purpose of the activity - Nature of the activity education, research, etc. - Number of GPs likely to attend the activity - Location of the activity - o Guests/speakers of interest at the activity - Outline of the activity - Benefits of sponsoring the activity - The sponsorship monies (or value of goods or services) being sought, and the publicity, services or benefits the College agrees to provide to the sponsor - Information about the ICGP, where applicable - A confirmation of sponsorship form.